Toboso, Negros Occidental: Geography

-Toboso is located on the northeastern side of the province of Negros Occidental and is facing the island of Cebu.
+Toboso is on the northeastern side of the province of Negros Occidental and faces the island of Cebu.
 It is bounded on the southwest by the municipality of Calatrava; northwest by the city of Sagay; north by the city of Escalante and east by Tañon Strait.
 The shoreline runs along the Tañon Strait from Calatrava boundary to the Escalante boundary facing east.

 Toboso is 114 km from Bacolod and 198 km from Dumaguete, the capital of Negros Oriental.

 Barangays

 Toboso is politically subdivided into 9 barangays.
 Each barangay consists of puroks and some have sitios.